You’ve heard of yoga being beneficial for mind and body, but did you know that it may also help boost your creativity?

 Your third-eye center should come to rest on the mat.
 Breathe in this posture, visualizing the connection between your third eye and the ground beneath you.

 There’s no quick cure for igniting our creativity.
-However, by regular incorporating yoga poses to ignite creativity, you might just find that the mental and emotional blocks that were previously holding you back begin to melt away.
+However, by regular incorporating yoga poses for boosting your creativity, you might just find that the mental and emotional blocks that were previously holding you back begin to melt away.